maya-jade/htb-writeups/easy/Redeemer.md

 ## 🧼 Cleanup & Lessons
 - Not required
 - **Key takeaways**:
-- always check if a service runs as root, no authentication required
+- Always check if a service runs as root, no authentication required
-- misconfigs are an easy win
+- Misconfigs are an easy win